ONGOING DEMOGRAPHIC SHIFT

 Globalisation has peaked and countries are now becoming increasingly protective.
 Result is Australia – China geopolitical “trade war”.
 At risk for Australia is its largest wine export market, China, valued at $1.2billion or 42% of exports.
 By comparison, New Zealand’s biggest export market (USA) represents 32% of exports value (and interestingly China at 1%).
 Comparatively Australia is at high risk from China trade tensions, but increasingly as countries become more protective there should not be an over reliance on any single country.
 Wineries should review and balance geographic sales portfolios.

 COVID has accelerated the use of e-commerce.
-There is a danger for smaller wineries that the bigger players will increasingly dominate the off-premises e-commerce channels.
+The danger for smaller wineries is that the bigger players will increasingly dominate the off-premises e-commerce channels.
 Although these channels are not as profitable as direct to consumer channels, they should not be ignored.
-They balance the channel mix risk, and it’s not clear now how they may develop.
+They balance the channel/mix risk, and it’s not clear now how they may develop.
 As e-commerce develop it is possible that separate channels may evolve that are better suited for smaller wineries.
 McKinsey believe that different partners will create “inter-connected service platforms” – in this context for wineries it could be partnering on a food or tourism platform.
 Wineries should monitor market development and enter into appropriate e-commerce sectors and platforms.

 Increasingly, accelerated by COVID, and the underlying demographic shift, wine attitudes, values and tastes are definitely changing.

 Tipple of choice: Total alcohol sales are little changed in USA, but craft beer and premium spirits are increasing.
 In Australia alcohol sales are generally declining with perhaps the exception being spirits.
-These trends are probably largely driven by younger consumers who find the cost advantage, brand personality, and ease of understanding and storing these drinks, compared to wine, attractive benefits.
+These trends are probably largely driven by younger consumers who see the attractive benefits in the cost advantage, brand personality, and ease of understanding and storing these drinks.

 Ecological/sustainability: This is becoming increasingly important for consumers.
 Many wineries, including world leaders, are switching to organic or biodynamic practices.